 b.
 Can Form 16 be issued manually?

 c.
-How to get Form 16 online for previous years?
+How to get it online for previous years?

-The first step that you could try is approaching your employer to get the Form 16 for previous years.
-As the income tax Form 16 is generally issued by the employer, he could help you in the matter.
+The first step that you could try is approaching your employer to get it for previous years.
+As it is generally issued by the employer, he could help you in the matter.